Suppose a 95% confidence interval for the mean difference in bloo... | Study Prep in Pearson+

 D

-The interval includes , so there is no statistically significant evidence that the treatment is effective.
+The interval is entirely above , so the treatment significantly increases blood pressure.

 Verified step by step guidance